Gerry Patrick Hemming: Hemming and Lee Harvey Oswald

-Hemming claimed that in January 1959 he met Lee Harvey Oswald at the Atsugi Naval Air Station in Japan.

-According to Victor Marchetti, he was also Lee Harvey Oswald's case officer at then-secret NAF Atsugi.

 Gerry Hemming has granted long interviews with several writers working on the assassination of John F. Kennedy.
 These include Anthony Summers (Conspiracy), Noel Twyman (Bloody Treason), John M. Newman (Oswald and the CIA), and Greg Burnham (AssassinationOfJFK.net).
 Greg Burnham possesses what is arguably the largest inventory of Hemming recorded interviews.

 In one such interview, Hemming tells Burnham that [Hemming] introduced Lee Harvery Oswald to then CIA Chief of Counterintelligence, James Jesus Angleton.
 Some researchers believe that a combination of Interpen members and anti-Castro Cubans were involved in the assassination of John F. Kennedy.
 This included Hemming, James Arthur Lewis, Roy Hargraves, Edwin Collins, Steve Wilson, David Sanchez Morales, Herminio Díaz García, Tony Cuesta, Eugenio Martinez, Virgilio Gonzalez, Felipe Vidal Santiago and William "Rip" Robertson.
 While others insist that the “Sponsors" had no need to recruit from a group whose members were emotionally invested in JFK’s demise, as such investment can compromise the success of the mission.

-Arms trading
+Criminal investigations

 Gerry Hemming was arrested on August 23, 1976, for the illegal transfer of a silencer and drug smuggling.
 It seems that this was the point that he began talking about his past work with the CIA.
 He told one reporter: "All of a sudden they're accusing me of conspiracy to import marijuana and cocaine.
 Hey, what about all the other things I've been into for the last 15 years, lets talk about them.
 Let's talk about the Martin Luther King thing, let's talk about Don Freed, Le Coubre, nigger-killers in bed with the Mafia, the Mafia in bed with the FBI, and the goddamn CIA in bed with all of them.
 Let's talk about all the people I dirtied up for them over the years."

+In April 1980 Hemming was arrested in Palm Beach County, Florida and charged with drug trafficking after he piloted a twin-engine plane that landed in Lantana Airport.
+An airport mechanic observed 728 pounds of marijuana and 177 pounds of quaaludes on the plane.
+His bond was set at $200,000.
+Hemming's defense was that he had been working for the U.S. government by attempting to infiltrate drug smuggling organizations.
+The government produced a witness to testify that this was false.
+His defense was rejected, with a maximum 30-year sentence being imposed for smuggling marijuana, alongside a 5 year consecutive sentence for possession of quaaludes.
+He served seven years before being released.